SAHARIPRASAD-2907/data_mining_article/README.md

 Link of the above theory using networkx is available in the following [Link](./code.ipynb)

-As expected, DE has the highest edge betweens, thereby we remove teh edge DE, and forming two communities.
+As expected, N(2,5) has the highest edge betweens, thereby we remove teh edge N(2,5), and forming two communities.

 ### _3.2 Code based approach using networkx Library_